tuduce/TDX-Air-Mechanics/TDXAirMechanic/Documents/Implementation.md

   - Uses safe joystick access (`NativePointer` guard) to avoid calling DirectInput on disposed devices during shutdown.
   - Captures a local joystick reference for effect creation/update to avoid races.

+## SimStart/SimStop Flight State Handling

+- Overview
+  - Effects are active only when a flight is loaded (SimStart).
+When no flight is loaded (SimStop or disconnect), all effects are disabled and cleared.

+- Service Integration
+  - `SimConnectService` subscribes to system events using `SubscribeToSystemEvent(SYSTEM_EVENT_ID.SimStart, "SimStart")` and `SubscribeToSystemEvent(SYSTEM_EVENT_ID.SimStop, "SimStop")`.
+  - On `OnRecvEvent`:
+    - For `SimStart`: sets an internal `_flightLoaded` flag, calls `MechanicService.SetFlightLoaded(true)`, and reports `MechanicProgressCommand.SetFlightStatus` = "Flight Loaded - Effects Active" to the UI.
+    - For `SimStop`: clears `_flightLoaded`, calls `MechanicService.SetFlightLoaded(false)`, and reports `SetFlightStatus` = "No Flight Loaded".
+  - On `Disconnect()`: resets flight state to not loaded and reports "No Flight Loaded".

+- Mechanic Gating
+  - `MechanicService` maintains `_effectsEnabled` which mirrors flight state.
+  - When `_effectsEnabled == false`:
+    - `ProcessSimData` returns without updating effects.
+    - `PollTrimButtons` returns early, ignoring input.
+    - `SetActiveProfile` stores the profile but defers `ApplyProfile`.
+    - `SetFlightLoaded(false)` immediately calls `_effects.ResetAll()` to stop and clear all effects.
+  - When `_effectsEnabled == true`:
+    - `SetFlightLoaded(true)` re-applies the current profile to create effects.
+    - `ProcessSimData` and `PollTrimButtons` operate normally.

+- UI Feedback
+  - `MainForm` wires a `Progress<MechanicProgress>` to `MechanicProgressReporter`.
+  - Handles `MechanicProgressCommand.SetFlightStatus` by updating `FlightStatusLabel`.
+  - Initializes `FlightStatusLabel` to "No Flight Loaded" on form load.

+- Idempotency
+  - Multiple `SimStart` events are handled safely: state is set to loaded only once and effects re-application occurs without duplication.
+  - Multiple `SimStop` events are handled safely: state remains not loaded and effects are already cleared.

 ## Threading and Safety

 - Single writer/reader channel for `SimVariableData` ensures minimal contention.